aptivator/mongo-query-compiler-docs/docs/elemental/primitive/regexp.md

 ### $regexp

-Determines if an element fulfills a regular expression.
+Determines if an element satisfies a regular expression.

 ```javascript
 let records = [